evomimic/map-narratives/docs/drafts/overview.md

 MAP is not a single app — it’s an **ecosystem platform** that enables a wide range of use cases:

 ### 🌱 For individuals:
+- Everything starts with putting yourself on the MAP -- literally and figuratively
+- Establish your personal identity and private _I-Space_
+- Within your I-Space you can:
+  - Connect to _place_ -- i.e., record your physical location
   - Express your **Life Code** — the values and principles that guide you
-- Curate your **Data Grove** — your personal knowledge base, always under your control
+  - Curate your **Data Grove** — your personal knowledge base, visible only to you and always under your control
   - Offer and accept **Promises** — formal declarations of what you offer, need, or intend
-- Participate in **Collective Cells** — such as neighborhoods, co-ops, movements, families
+  - Participate in **Agent Spaces** — such as neighborhoods, co-ops, movements, families
-- Activate **Dances** — actions, services, or collaborations you make available to others

 ### 🤝 For communities and networks:
 - Form **governed, trust-based groups** with clear boundaries and consented flows
 - Co-create **Promise Weaves** — multi-agent agreements with shared purpose
-- Establish **Collective Cells** that act as living, adaptive organizations
+- Establish **Agent Spaces** that act as living, adaptive organizations
 - Visualize your ecosystem as a **graph of regenerative relationships**

 ### 🧠 For developers and system stewards: